 "The photographs in our collection looked like they had been staged," said Bob Keckeisen, museum director for the Kansas State Historical Society in Topeka.
 "You see more in a J.C.
 Penney's catalog."

-Which leaves the Ellinwood bathhouse, where 19th-century men could buy the right to a bath — for 15 cents — which included a piece of lye soap, a half tub of water and a towel.
+This leaves the Ellinwood bathhouse, where 19th-century men could buy the right to a bath — for 15 cents — which included a piece of lye soap, a half tub of water, and a towel.
 At the same time, the men could get their clothes washed.
-And, while the clothes dried, the men could also purchase a soiled dove's time.
+And, while the clothes dry, the men could also purchase a soiled dove's time.

 "Now, if you all believe that, I have a bridge I can sell you."